The Pursuit of Happyness: Plot

-In 1981, San Francisco salesman Chris Gardner invests his entire life savings in portable bone-density scanners, which he pitches to doctors as a cheaper and more efficient alternative to traditional X-ray machines.
+In 1981, San Francisco salesman Chris Gardner invests his entire life savings in portable bone-density scanners, which he demonstrates to doctors and pitches as a handy improvement over standard X-rays.
+The scanners play a vital role in Chris's life.
 While he can sell most of them, the time lag between the sales and his growing financial demands enrages his wife, Linda, who works as a hotel maid.
-The economic instability increasingly erodes their marriage, despite caring for Christopher Jr., their soon-to-be 5-year-old son.
+The economic instability increasingly erodes their marriage, despite caring for Christopher Jr., their soon-to-be five-year-old son.

-While out on a trip to sell the last scanner, Chris meets Jay Twistle, a lead manager and partner for Dean Witter Reynolds and impresses him by solving a Rubik's Cube during a taxi ride.
-After Jay leaves, Chris skips out on paying the fare, causing the driver to angrily chase him into a BART station, forcing him onto a train just as it departs.
-However, Chris's new relationship with Jay earns him an interview to become an intern stockbroker.
+While out on a trip to sell one of his last scanners, Chris meets Jay Twistle, a lead manager and partner for Dean Witter Reynolds and impresses him by solving a Rubik's Cube during a taxi ride.
+After Jay leaves, Chris skips out on paying the fare as he lacks the money, causing the driver to angrily chase him into a BART station.
+Chris successfully avoids him by boarding a train, but loses one of his scanners in the process.
+However, Chris' new relationship with Jay earns him the chance to become an intern stockbroker.

 The day before the interview, Chris begrudgingly agrees to paint his apartment for free to postpone eviction by his landlord for late rent.
-He finishes just as two policemen arrive to arrest him for multiple unpaid parking tickets.
-Chris has to spend the night in jail, complicating his schedule for the interview the next day.
-Chris narrowly arrives at Dean Witter's office on time, albeit still in shabby, paint-splattered clothes.
+However, two policemen arrive to arrest Chris for multiple unpaid parking tickets.
+Chris is forced to spend the night in jail until the check clears the next day, complicating his schedule for his interview.
+He narrowly arrives at Dean Witter's office on time, albeit still in shabby, paint-splattered clothes.
 Despite his appearance, Chris still impresses the interviewers and lands a six-month unpaid internship.
 He is among 20 interns competing for a paid position as a stockbroker.

-A possible position at her sister's boyfriend's restaurant tempts Linda to leave for New York.
-With regret, she leaves Christopher in Chris's care.
-However, Chris's financial problems worsen when his already diminished bank account is garnished by the IRS for unpaid income taxes, and his landlord finally evicts him and Christopher.
+Chris' unpaid internship does not please Linda, who leaves for New York since she might get a job at her sister's boyfriend's new restaurant.
+After Chris tells Linda she is incapable of being a single parent, she leaves Christopher in Chris' care.
+However, Chris is further set back when his already diminished bank account is garnished by the IRS for unpaid income taxes, and Chris and Christopher are evicted.